The meritocracy is still intact even if we don’t like it

 The good test-takers get funneled into the meritocratic pressure cooker; the bad test-takers learn, by about age 9 or 10, that society does not value them the same way.
 (Too often, this eventually leads them to simply check out from school and society.)
 By 11th grade, the high-IQ students and their parents have spent so many years immersed in the college-admissions game that they, like 18th-century aristocrats evaluating which family has the most noble line, are able to make all sorts of fine distinctions about which universities have the most prestige: Princeton is better than Cornell; Williams is better than Colby.

-Colleges act as unelected gatekeepers to the middle class.
 The WASP gentry-class has simply been replaced by the overeducated elite-class, whether in the Bay Area, in the technology industry, academia or journalism, or on Wall Street.
-It’s more mediocratic and diverse, but it’s implicitly IQ that is the filtering mechanism, not pedigree or lineage.
+It’s more meritocratic and diverse, but it’s implicitly IQ that is the filtering mechanism, not pedigree or lineage.
 More demand and lower acceptance rates for elite schools means the average IQ of the student body goes up.
+Below is the essay produced by JFK to apply to Harvard in 1935 (being that his essay filled the allotted space, it was not expected to be longer).
+By comparison today’s Harvard applicants need top test scores on everything, and a much more impressive essay on top of that.

-Political correctness or indoctrination are often blamed for the overreliance on college degrees.
+Both of these trends seem consistent with the meritocracy.
+More screening and competition generally implies better-qualified applicants being chosen.
+However, political correctness or indoctrination are often blamed for the overreliance on college degrees.
 As the narrative goes, employers want politically correct employees who have been sufficiently brainwashed or indoctrinated, so college is an effective filtering mechanism in this regard.
+This runs in opposition to the meritocracy.

 Second, it would cost much less money from the perspective of employers to simply hire woke high school grads than to pay the college wage premium, if political correctness is the sole criterion.
 Prima facie, this represents a major inefficiently for companies to pay 2-3x more for college grads when there are plenty of woke high schoolers.

-It’s not like only people with college degrees were listing their preferred pronouns on their social media accounts–there are no shortage of under-educated people who hold woke values.
+It’s not like only people with college degrees list their preferred pronouns on their social media accounts or post BLM or LGBTQ+ flags or emojis–there are no shortage of under-educated people who hold woke/progressive values.
 Similarly, it would cost much less for employers to do the indoctrination themselves than to have to rely on colleges to do it.
+This is what companies already do, like orientation.
+A notable example is Ray Dalio’s Bridgewater, in which employees are indoctrinated into a sort of culture that centers around its enigmatic but opinionated septuagenarian founder.
 However, trying to bring a borderline illiterate or otherwise low-IQ employee up to par is too expensive or futile, hence filtering for degrees is easier and cheaper in spite of the premium.
+In the aggregate, bad employees cost more in terms of mistakes or being ‘slow to catch on’ than the windfall of good employees.

 Are today’s elites better?
 It’s hard to say, but I find the argument that they are less competent to be unpersuasive.
 Technology elites seem to show no signs of stagnation, such as AI, smartphones, or apps.
 There is still innovation and a meritocracy that is more or less extant despite the occasional token diversity hire or paeons to wokeness.
 With all the filtering going on in the hiring process, such as difficult interviews and credentialism, this lends credence to employees being more competent, not less.